A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Model training and inference in the physical design flow

 \subsection{ML inference in physical design flow}

 The trained ML models are applied to the flow shown in Fig.~\ref{fig:flows}(c).
 At the post-GR phase, the ML model features are extracted from the design data and route guides.
-Then, the features are fed into the three ML models, which perform a fast and accurate inference to predict source-to-sink wire delays and wire slews, as well as $\pi$-model parameters in OpenROAD or effective load in the commercial tool flow.
-The predicted estimates are annotated via Tcl APIs in the STA engine: load parameters are used by timing engine to estimate the gate delay, while the source-sink wire delays and slews are directly used as the net delays and net transition times.
-The timer performs an update to propagate these annotated wire delays and gate delay estimates.
+Then, the features are fed into the three ML models, which perform a fast and accurate inference to predict source-to-sink wire delays and wire slews, \blueHL{as well as $\pi$-model parameters in OpenROAD or effective load capacitance in the commercial tool flow.
+The predicted estimates are annotated via Tcl APIs in the STA engine: load parameters are used by the timing engine to estimate the gate delay, while the source-sink wire delays and slews are directly used as the net delays and net transition times.} The timer performs an update to propagate these annotated wire delays and gate delay estimates.
 The new ML-predicted timing estimates are used by the timing optimizer to perform gate resizing and buffer insertions which fix setup, hold, maximum slew, maximum fanout, and maximum load violations.

-The ML-based inference flow provides an accurate estimate of post-DR timing without performing time-intensive DR. These estimates are useful for efficient buffering and resizing, as the optimizer now has knowledge of the truly (post-DR) critical paths.
+As confirmed in our experimental studies (Seciton~\ref{sec:results} below), the ML-based inference flow provides an accurate estimate of post-DR timing without performing time-intensive DR. These estimates are useful for efficient buffering and resizing, as the optimizer now has improved knowledge of the truly (post-DR) critical paths.